entigolabs/entigo-infralib-agent/README.md

 * base_image_source - source of Entigo Infralib Base Image to use
 * base_image_version - image version of Entigo Infralib Base Image to use, default uses the version from step
 * enable_opentofu - make Infralib use OpenTofu instead of Terraform, default **true**.
-* use_oci_proxy - replace OCI source url host with proxy for ArgoCD modules if registry proxy module has been applied, default **false**
+* use_oci_proxy - replace OCI source url host with proxy if registry proxy module has been applied, excluding modules that are part of the same step as the proxy module, default **false**
 * provider - provider values to add for all terraform steps
   * inputs - variables for provider tf file
   * aws - aws provider default, ignore tags and endpoints to add